Projective, Sparse, and Learnable Latent Position Network Models: Proofs of Results and Supporting Lemmas

-Finally, the Frobenius norm $||P - Q||_F^2$ between $P$ and $Q$ is upper bounded by the squared Hellinger distance, which provides us with our proof of Lemma~\ref{consistentprob}. \begin{proof} The result follows from Corollary~\ref{boundHellinger} because the squared Hellinger distance between two link probability matrices upper bounds the squared Frobenius norm between them.
+We can thus proceed with our proof of Lemma~\ref{consistentprob}. \begin{proof} The result follows from Corollary~\ref{boundHellinger} because the squared Hellinger distance between two link probability matrices upper bounds the squared Frobenius norm between them.
 This follows from the fact that $u \leq \sqrt{u}$ for all $u \in [0,1]$. \end{proof}

-Note that, rather than immediately upper bounding $||P - Q||_F^2$ by $\text{KL}(P, Q)$, we introduce $d^2_H(P, Q)$ in Corollary~\ref{boundHellinger} due to its utility in proving Lemma~\ref{consistentdist}.
+Note that, rather than immediately upper bounding $\|P - Q\|_F^2$ by $\text{KL}(P, Q)$, we introduce $d^2_H(P, Q)$ in Corollary~\ref{boundHellinger} due to its utility in proving Lemma~\ref{consistentdist}.